jepetersohn/phase-3-guide/week-2/final_project_guidelines.md

 ## Don't Abuse Chemicals

-I've overheard in seeral final projects that students were abusing Adderall to get through the final project.
+I've overheard in several final projects that students were abusing Adderall to get through the final project.
 In no circumstance should you follow this technique.
 If it's prescribed to you by a licensed medical pratcitioner, fine; but you should not **ab**use pharmacology in the pursuit of your goals.

 ## Do Ask for Help When Interpersonal Conflict Is Unmanageable